 When Can Babies Have Nutmeg?

-Purees, soups, stews, cereals, casseroles, drinks, baked items, and salad dressings are some foods where nutmeg can add flavor.
+Purees, stews, cereals, casseroles, drinks, baked items, salad dressings, and soup recipes for babies are some foods where nutmeg can add flavor.

 How Much Nutmeg Can Babies Consume?